sjduchen/Spell-Plague/content/index.md

 ---
-title: Welcome to the Campaign Home Page
+title: The story so far:
 ---

-The story so far:

 Session 2: